 Why d3 Will Change How We Publish Maps.
 Publishing maps to the web.

+The top 20 data visualisation tools.
 One of the most common questions I get asked is how to get started with data visualisations.

 Beyond following blogs, you need to practise – and to practise, you need to understand the tools available.
 In this article, I want to introduce you to 20 different tools for creating visualisations: from simple charts to complex graphs, maps and infographics.
 Almost everything here is available for free, and some you have probably installed already.
 Advertisement Entry-level tools.
 Perceptual Edge’s 2012 Dashboard Design Competition.
 A few weeks ago I mentioned in this blog that I would soon announce the 2012 Perceptual Edge Dashboard Design Competition.

 Today, the competition officially begins.
 This will be the most challenging event of this type to date resulting in the most esteemed award for dashboard design (in my not-so-humble opinion) since I judged a similar competition for the B-Eye-Network back in 2006.
 This competition will serve several purposes: A showcase for the current state of expert dashboard design.An opportunity for me to use the submissions to teach best practices by critiquing several of them on this website and in the second edition of the book Information Dashboard Design, which I am currently writing.An opportunity to provide sample dashboard designs that could actually be used to improve the quality of education in schools, for this competition involves the design of a dashboard that could be used by teachers to monitor the performance of their students.

 Here are the basic facts: Take care, Unfolding - Interactive Map Library for Processing and Java.
 Unfolding Library for Interactive Maps.
 Expressing UX Concepts Visually.
 By Barnabas Nagy Published: May 7, 2012.